Celebrating the 2019 and 2020 awards

 - Tim Willemse (TU/e), first promotor of Thomas’s dissertation

-Registration Please register ASAP via this link (we just ask for your e-mail, first and last name, affiliation, and background (IPA / non-IPA, PhD student / staff member).
+Please register ASAP via this link (we just ask for your e-mail, first and last name, affiliation, and background (IPA / non-IPA, PhD student / staff member), as well as optional additional remarks such as dietary constraints).
 We will use a first come first serve registration policy, especially in case we need to restrict numbers e.g. due to a move to a 1.5m distancing scenario.
 If you register and need to cancel participation later on, please send an e-mail to firstname.lastname@example.org.
-Registration closes Friday December 3rd 13:00.

 Many well-known optimization problems on graphs are NP-hard.
 Hence, we do not expect to have polynomial-time algorithms for solving these problems exactly.
 However, we may still be able to develop so-called sub-exponential algorithms, that is, algorithms whose running time is of the form 2^o(n), where n is the input size.
 This turns out to be the case for many problems when the input graph is planar.
 For example, Independent Set and Hamiltonian Cycle can be solved in 2^O(sqrt(n)) time on n-vertex planar graphs.
 A main tool behind these algorithms is the famous Planar Separator Theorem.
 In his thesis, Sándor Kisfaludi-Bak has proved a generalization of this theorem to certain geometric intersection graphs.
 In this talk I will discuss this generalization.
 I will also discuss a novel geometric separator for point sets, which can be applied to solve the famous Euclidean Traveling Salesman problem.
 The algorithms resulting from these new separator results have running time 2^O(sqrt(n)), which is optimal under the so-called Exponential-Time Hypothesis (ETH).

-13:30 (online) Sándor Kisfaludi-Bak (ETH Zürich; winner of the award for best IPA dissertation 2019 with his dissertation “ETH-Tight Algorithms for Geometric Network Problems”), Conditionally optimal approximation for geometric problems.
+14:30 (online) Sándor Kisfaludi-Bak (Aalto University, Finland; winner of the award for best IPA dissertation 2019 with his dissertation “ETH-Tight Algorithms for Geometric Network Problems”), Conditionally optimal approximation for geometric problems.

 The modern fine-grained approach to computational complexity now allows for approximation algorithms to be conditionally optimal: we can find algorithms that have the best tradeoff between the accuracy of the solution they find and their running time, under some established hypothesis in computational complexity.
 In this talk, we will discuss one such result, our recent approximation scheme for Euclidean TSP.
 I will show how the lower bound machinery is a natural continuation of my earlier work done during my PhD.
 The new results are joint with Jesper Nederlof and Karol Wegrzycki.
 A preprint is available here: https://arxiv.org/abs/2011.03778.